tehtbl/ansible-role-ntp/README.md

 Role Description
 ================

-Install and configure ntp on a system.
+Install and configure NTP on your system.

 Example Playbook
 ================